 Represents the department before Boards/Commission on regarding Substance Abuse and safety-sensitive issues.

 Provides support in Health and Wellness Programming outreach and development.

 Performs other related duties and responsibilities as assigned.

 Candidate must be willing to work a 40-hour work week as determined by the department, on-call support and occasional weekend and holiday work as needed.

-- Three (3) years of verifiable progressive professional experience in Human Resources or Mass Transit, which must include at least two (2) years of administrative experience in interpreting Federal, State and Local policies and procedures.
+Three (3) years of verifiable professional experience in Human Resources, Mass Transit or Substance Abuse Treatment, which must include at least two (2) years of administrative experience in interpreting Federal, State and Local policies and procedures AND

 Substitution: Additional qualifying experience as described above may substitute for up to two (2) years the required education on a year-for-year basis.
 One year will be considered equivalent to 30 semester units/forty-five (45) quarter units.

 Applicants must meet the minimum qualifications by the final filing date unless otherwise noted.

 One year full-time experience is equivalent to 2000 hours.
 (2000 hours of qualifying work experience is based on a 40-hour work week).
 Any overtime hours that you work above forty (40) hours per week are not included in the calculation to determine full-time experience.